 The only necessary equipment to start training is comfortable exercise clothing.
-Sports shoes are not required as trainings are conducted indoors in barefeet.
-Wash your feet before training and leave all jewellery and your watch to the locker room.
+Sports shoes are not required as trainings are conducted indoors in bare feet.
+Wash your feet before training and take off all jewellery and your watch.
 Please bring sandals, socks, or similar to keep your feet clean when going from the locker rooms to the dojo.

 Yliopiston Taido currently has no separate practices for juniors.
 If you are underage (under 18 years old) or you have a child who is interested in trying out Taido, please contact email@example.com so we can discuss potential options.

 Tuesdays at 19:00-20:30 (Porthania, Yliopistonkatu 3, basement floor, Helsinki)

 Thursdays at 19:30-21.00 (Kaapelitehdas, Tallberginkatu 1 C, 4th floor, Awase Aikido premises)

 The first two trainings are for free so you can try out if Taido is what you are looking for.

 After the first two trainings you will need to:

 apply for Yliopiston Taido membership (separate instructions will be sent by email)